 - Budget for possible flights between countries

-Multi-country safaris let you appreciate Africa’s staggering diversity in a single trip, but they also add complexity.
-Work with operators who specialize in cross-border logistics if you want to weave multiple destinations together seamlessly.
+Multi-country safaris let you appreciate Africa’s staggering diversity in a single trip, with the opportunity to visit different national parks across Kenya, Uganda and Tanzania.
+Work with operators who have expertise in Uganda and Tanzania national parks and specialize in cross-border logistics if you want to weave multiple destinations together seamlessly.

 Fly-In vs. Driving Safaris